Blueprint: developer education

 • Keep BOOK_CHUNK records connected to CHAPTER, BOOK, AUTHOR, and TOPIC records.

-• Use ontology to expose available browse filters.
+• Use schema to expose available browse filters.

 • Return citations and provenance with each recommendation.